EEEManchester/MallARD_Pixhwak/README.md

 # MallARD_Pixhwak
 This repository is about controlling the thrusters in MallARD via MAVROS using Pixhawk4.
 Two tasks needs to be completed.
 First is to compile the custom firmware for Pixhawk4 named Audusub and flash it onto Pixhawk 4.
 The second is installation of MAVROS and MAVLINK.
-The two submodules in this repository contain source files of ythe custom Ardusub firmware and MAVROS.
+The two submodules in this repository contain source files of the custom Ardusub firmware and MAVROS.

 # Required hardware
 * Pixhawk 4 flight controller